Discover everything you need to know to avoid the most common mistakes and become a successful life coach

 - Choose insurance for your new business.
-Business insurance also isn’t required to start your coaching practice, but, since you are offering professional and personal advice to your clients, it’s a good idea.
-You can choose from general liability insurance, professional liability insurance, or even cyber liability insurance for your online business!
+Business insurance also isn’t required to start your coaching practice.
+But, since you are offering professional and personal advice to your clients, it’s a good idea.

 For a breakdown of popular options and provider and cost info, click here.

 - Create a budget and secure necessary services.
-Starting a business doesn’t have to be expensive, especially with the amazing technology we have access to today, but it does usually require some upfront cost.
-Map out the foreseeable costs for your new business, including insurance, fees, reliable technology if you’re choosing to conduct virtual coaching sessions, domain registration and hosting for your website, an email service, a scheduling solution, if you choose to use one, and so on.
+Starting a business doesn’t have to be expensive, especially with the amazing technology we have access to today.
+But it does usually require some upfront cost.
+Map out the foreseeable costs for your new business.

 At minimum, you’ll want a reliable method of conducting your coaching sessions, a way for new and potential clients to find you, and a solution for scheduling and keeping track of your appointments.